Cryogenics VS Mechanical Freezing Systems

 3) Quality of food Introduced Into the freezer system

-Cryogenic advertising claims are usually vague and even data published by reputable Universities are usually based on the best cryogenic systems VS. the mechanical freezing systems of the 194O and 1950's.
-I quote from a study that indicated that cryogenic freezing of ground beef was the optimum process; (this is the last paragraph In a 30 page report): It should be noted in this study that the conditions chosen are not representative of freezing rates of which mechanical systems are capable.
-Rather the experimental conditions were chosen to represent those often used and as a result are representative of slow freezing.
+Cryogenic advertising claims are usually vague, and even data published by reputable Universities are usually based on the best cryogenic systems VS. the mechanical freezing systems of the 194O and 1950s.
+I quote from a study that indicated that cryogenic freezing of ground beef was the optimum process; (this is the last paragraph In a 30-page report): It should be noted in this study that the conditions chosen are not representative of freezing rates of which mechanical systems are capable.
+Rather, the experimental conditions were selected to represent those often used and, as a result, are representative of slow freezing.
 Any mechanical system that will decrease freezing time will probably decrease the quality differences noted in the study.

 The deduction has been verified by Rassmussen in

-Freezing Methods Related to Cost and Quality, i.e. The almost universal concern about evaporation losses during freezing is groundless.
+Freezing Methods Related to Cost and Quality, i.e., The almost universal concern about evaporation losses during freezing is groundless.
 It is the evaporation during cooling that is critical.
-A product that enters the freezer at 32oF. would have little dehydration in any type freezer.
+A product that enters the freezer at 32oF.
+Would have little dehydration in any type of freezer.

-Unfortunately, the Mechanical Systems companies have not seen fit to sponsor tests by a qualified university research staff to prove that there is little, If any, difference in the cryogenic and mechanical system approach to freezing, either in shrink or quality.
+Unfortunately, the Mechanical System companies have not seen fit to sponsor tests.
+By a qualified university research staff to prove that there is little, If any, difference in the cryogenic and mechanical system approach to freezing, either in shrink or quality.

 Cryogenic Freezing Systems vary with products to be frozen.